Three weeks into production. Median latency 380ms. Error rate 0.3%. Token spend on budget. SLO review signed off. The team moved on.

 The infrastructure for this isn't complicated.
 It's a hash function, a sampling decision, a judge model, and the discipline to build baselines before you need them.
 What's hard is the organizational habit of treating semantic quality as a first-class signal alongside latency and error rate — not as a soft metric that belongs on a different team's dashboard.

 Your traces are already recording that requests completed.
-Start recording whether they worked.
+The question is whether you're recording whether they worked.
+That gap — between completion and usefulness — is where production LLM quality lives and dies.

 - [1]The Complete Guide to LLM Observability & Monitoring in 2026 (Adaline, Feb 2026)(adaline.ai)↩